kwaldenphd/sqlite-to-python/README.md

 cursor.execute(sql_command)
 ```

-12. `cursor.execute()` followed by the SQL command (in quotation marks) lets us use SQL statements on our database from within Python.
+`cursor.execute()` followed by the SQL command (in quotation marks) lets us use SQL statements on our database from within Python.
   * Alternatively, saving the SQL query as a string (with three double quotation marks and a semi colon) and running `cursor.execute()` on the string variable.

-13. Check out the [`sqlite3` documentation](https://docs.python.org/3/library/sqlite3.html) to learn more about the module's functionality and syntax.
+<blockquote>Check out the <a href = "https://docs.python.org/3/library/sqlite3.html"><code>sqlite3</code> documentation</a> to learn more about the module's functionality and syntax.</blockquote>

-14. For example, let's say we wanted to select the unique player ids from the `Player_Birthplaces` table in our database.

-15. Remember the original SQL syntax for this query:
+For example, let's say we wanted to select the unique player ids from the `Player_Birthplaces` table in our database.
+Remember the original SQL syntax for this query:

 ```SQL
 -- select unique values from table field